onera/Noda/doc/source/basic_use.rst

 .. note::

-   In the cylindrical and spherical geometries, the simulation domain represents only part of the solid.
-This has implications regarding the choice of the domain boundary positions and boundary conditions (see below).
+   The rotational symmetry in the cylindrical and spherical geometries has implications regarding the choice of the domain boundary positions and boundary conditions (see :ref:`initial_space_grid`).

 .. _initial_space_grid: